 Mary and Martha are dimensions of the same Christian experience.
 We have a Martha and a Mary living together in our hearts and souls… a learner and a doer, a contemplative and an activist, much-loved sisters who live together in the same house!
 With that in mind, this story raises a question for me about how I prioritize my time between receiving from God and giving to others what I have received!
 A 4th century desert monastic, Abba Silvanus, wrote, “Martha is necessary to Mary, for it was because Martha worked that Mary was able to be praised.”

 Jesus’ visit with Martha and Mary was a respite on the road to his final act of obedience and love for us on the cross.
 In that light, I think he was not so much rebuking Martha for doing something of lesser importance as he was urging her to understand that in the short time he had left to fellowship with them, perhaps the dishes could wait until later.
 He was urging her back into community and back into relationship with him—a relationship where no amount of “doing” makes any difference to our God who loves us with wild abandon and exactly as we are.

 The one thing we need, Jesus tells us, is to sit down and get to know him (v.
 42).
 When we entertain friends, the conversation is as crucial as the meal; in fact, the meal is often the excuse for the conversation!
 I imagine Jesus feels the same way when he seeks out our friendship.
 A simple meal of bread and wine will suffice if it brings us into his presence where he can speak to our hearts and send us back into the world renewed and empowered for service.

 And then, as theologian Gerhard Forde once said to his students to help them understand their freedom in Christ, “What are you going to do, now that you don’t have to do anything?”
 Well?

 e-Devotion author: Nance Wabshaw.

-The e-Devotion can also be viewed on the All Saints website or our Facebook page.
+The e-Devotion can also be viewed on the All Saints website.